Chasing the two-Higgs-doublet model via electroweak corrections at $e^+e^-$ colliders

-0.2cm \textbf{Acknowledgment:} We thank Georg Weiglein, Johannes Braathen and Jean-Nicolas Lang for useful discussions, and thank Matthias Steinhauser and Gudrun Heinrich for useful comments on the manuscript.
-H.~Zhang is supported by the Swiss National Science Foundation (SNSF) grant TMSGI2 211209, and the Horizon Europe programme under the Marie Sk{\l}odowska-Curie Actions (MSCA) grant 101202083 -- ``HINOVA".
+0.3cm \textbf{Acknowledgment:} We thank Georg Weiglein, Johannes Braathen and Jean-Nicolas Lang for useful discussions, and thank Matthias Steinhauser and Gudrun Heinrich for useful comments on the manuscript.
+H.~Zhang is funded by the European Union under the Marie Sk{\l}odowska-Curie Actions (MSCA) grant 101202083 -- ``HINOVA", and by the Swiss National Science Foundation (SNSF) grant TMSGI2 211209.
 P.~Bredt, M.~H\"ofer and W.~Kilian are supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 -- TRR 257 ``Particle Physics Phenomenology after the Higgs Discovery".
 J. Reuter is supported by the DFG under the German Excellence Strategy-EXC 2121 “Quantum Universe”-390833306, and the National Science Centre (Poland) under OPUS research project no. 2021/43/B/ST2/01778.
 Y.~Ma is supported by a Postdoctoral Fellowship of the Fond de la Recherche Scientifique de Belgique (F.R.S.-FNRS), Belgium, and the IISN-FNRS convention 4.4517.08 ``Theory of fundamental interactions".
 T.~Banno is supported by the JST SPRING grant JPMJSP2125.
 S.~Iguro is supported by the JSPS KAKENHI grants 22K21347, 24K22879, 24K23939, 25K17385, JPJSCCA20200002 and the Toyoaki scholarship foundation.
-S.~Iguro and H.~Zhang also appreciate the host of Paul Scherrer Institute and University of Zurich, where they stayed during the project.
+S.~Iguro and H.~Zhang also thank the Paul Scherrer Institute and the University of Zurich for their hospitality during the course of this project.